Chalarangelo/30-seconds-of-code/snippets/findKey.md

 tags: object,intermediate
 ---

 Returns the first key that satisfies the provided testing function.
 Otherwise `undefined` is returned.

-- Use `Object.keys(obj)` to get all the properties of the object, `Array.prototype.find()` to test the provided function for each key-value pair.
+- Use `Object.keys(obj)` to get all the properties of the object, `Array.prototype.find()` to test each key-value pair using `fn`.
 - The callback receives three arguments - the value, the key and the object.

 ```js